Insydebv/webdev-scss-styleguide/README.md

 1. Property declarations

     List all standard property declarations, anything that isn't an `@include` or a nested selector.
-Sort properties following the [Recess order](https://github.com/sasstools/sass-lint/blob/develop/lib/config/property-sort-orders/recess.yml).
-Use the provided RecessCSSOrder.jar (Intellij Plugin) to easily sort properties in your editor.
+Sort properties following alphabetically.

     ```scss
     .button {